caleb531/multi-line-replacer/README.md

 ## Installation

-You can install multi-line-replacer via your preferred global package manager for Python:
+You can install MLR via pip, *or* using your preferred package manager

 ```sh
 # via pip